ameuret/2018/README.md

 	git clone https://github.com/ameuret/2018.git greatStuff
 	cd greatStuff
 	rm -rf .git
+	git init .
     bundle
 	bundle exec rackup

 Then read the messages, and start fixing things.

+Create a .env file (not to be committed in version control)

+	RACK_ENV = 'development'
+	SN = 'VBE'
+	PUMA_BIND = 'tcp://localhost:9292'

 Optionnally, where `App` is used as your main class name, change it to something more meaningful (e.g. GreatStuff™) and change the app dir name and the app.rb file name